staog/db-connect/README.md

 # db-connect

-Use PHP to connect to MySQL database, enable registration and retrieve data.
+How to use PHP to connect to MySQL database, enable registration and retrieve data.